Frequently Asked Questions

 - A few colleges consider the number of years of a language taken in high school as the number of years of a world language a student has taken (level 2 as a freshman = 1 year because you are in your first year of high school language).

 - Therefore, we encourage students planning to attend a four year college to stick through at least two years taken in high school so that you are not omitting potential colleges.
 However, stopping after freshman year does meet the requirement for many colleges.

 - A few colleges are now requiring THREE years of language.
 These schools do tend to look at level of proficiency (level 3 of a language) and not so much at how many years were taken in high school.
 If you are considering more competitive colleges, you may want to play it safe and stick with a language through at least level three.

-Conclusion: If you are really struggling in your world language course, seriously dislike taking a world language, and/or wish/need to take some other classes, you could stop taking world language after this year.
-You will still meet the admission requirement for many colleges if you stop after level two.
-It is possible that you will exclude yourself from some colleges that require three years or from those that require two years taken in high school (versus level of proficiency).
+Conclusion: If you are really struggling in your world language course, seriously dislike taking a world language, and/or wish/need to take some other classes, you could stop taking world language after level 2 as a freshman.
+If so, you will still meet the admission requirement for many colleges.
+It is possible that you will exclude yourself from some colleges that require three years (proficiency) or from those that require two years taken in high school.
 Students who wish to study a new language starting in sophomore year may be able to take three years of that new language before graduating so, you would meet the highest level of requirement for any college.